reedhodges/reedhodges.github.io/proj-7.markdown

 - **Q** and **PT** also have considerable importances with around 19.59% and 11.73% respectively.
 - **z**, on the other hand, appears to have a minor role with an importance of just about 0.61%.

-Recall that *x* represents the fraction of the proton's momentum carried by the struck quark, *z* denotes the fraction of the quark's momentum transferred to the hadron, and *Q* stands for the momentum transfer's scale or the virtual photon's virtuality.
-The significant importance of *X* in our findings highlights the dominant role the struck quark's momentum fraction plays in determining the phase space regions.
+Recall that, in the appropriate references frames, *x* represents the fraction of the proton's momentum carried by the struck quark, *z* denotes the ratio of the energy of the J/psi to the energy of the virtual photon, and *Q* stands for the momentum transfer's scale or the virtual photon's virtuality.
+The significant importance of *x* in our findings highlights the dominant role the struck quark's momentum fraction plays in determining the phase space regions.
 Collectively, understanding the significance and interplay of these parameters can provide a richer comprehension of QCD phenomena and the underlying mechanisms of hadronic interactions.

 ---